This is based on opinion. Please don't list it on a work's trope example list.

 The "Lost Prospect Mine" lies east of Riften, and a journal in the main chamber details how it had been tapped out before falling into the hands of a pair of desperate miners.
 After they try for a while, one is on the edge of giving up, so his partner sends him to town for more supplies.
 When the frustrated man returns, there's no sight of his partner.
 He ends his journal saying that he's off to Riften, and that he thought his friend was "better than that."
 With the proper application of Whirlwind Sprint, however, the Dragonborn can enter an otherwise unreachable portion of the cavern, finding three gold ore veins... and the skeletal corpse of the missing partner, buried to the hips in a rockslide.
 So not only was he thought to be a deserter by his friend, he was also given one of the more extended deaths seen in the game.

 Many players felt that Miraak's death was surprisingly sad, mainly because of the fact that you end up absorbing his soul after Hermaeus Mora kills him.
-Miraak's not just dead, he was completely erased.
+Miraak's not just dead, he's completely erased.

 The horrible way he dies doesn't help.
 Neither does Hermaeus Mora's casual commentary after impaling his former champion.